Kenneth Baker, Baron Baker of Dorking: Baker Dearing Educational Trust

-Baker was co-founder along with the late Ronald Dearing of the Baker Dearing Educational Trust, an educational trust set up to promote the establishment of University Technical Colleges in England as part of the free school programme.
-He is also Chair of the independent education charity Edge Foundation which campaigns for a coherent, unified and holistic education for all young people.
+Baker was co-founder along with the late Ronald Dearing of the Baker Dearing Educational Trust, an educational trust set up to promote the establishment of university technical colleges in England as part of the free school programme.
+He is also chair of the independent education charity Edge Foundation which campaigns for a coherent, unified and holistic education for all young people.

 Personal life

 Until 1995 Baker lived in Station Road in the village of Betchworth, 4 mi east of Dorking.
 He now lives in the hamlet of Iford near Lewes, East Sussex.

-In 2005 he published a book on King George IV, George IV: A Life in Caricature, followed by King George III: A Life in Caricature in 2007 (Thames & Hudson).
+In 2005 he published a book on George IV, George IV: A Life in Caricature, followed by George III: A Life in Caricature in 2007 (Thames & Hudson).
 Other publications include several compilations of poetry, a history of political cartoons and his autobiography.

 In 2006 Lord Baker announced that he was introducing a bill into the House of Lords to address the West Lothian question.
 This would prevent Scottish and Welsh MPs from voting on legislation which affects England alone as a result of devolution to the Scottish Parliament or the Welsh Assembly.

 Baker's son, Oswin, is a leading member of the Greenwich and Woolwich Labour Party.

 According to his entry in Who's Who, Baker enjoys collecting books and political caricatures.

 In the media

 Baker was interviewed about the rise of Thatcherism for the 2006 BBC TV documentary series Tory!
 Tory!
 Tory!.
 Baker was portrayed as a slug in the political satire television show Spitting Image.

-On 31 January 2023, Baker was invited on BBC Newsnight to comment on a forthcoming teachers strike and on PM Rishi Sunak's management of his Cabinet appointments.
+On 31 January 2023, Baker was invited on BBC Newsnight to comment on a forthcoming teachers' strike and on PM Rishi Sunak's management of his Cabinet appointments.
 At one point the presenter Victoria Derbyshire removed Baker's incessantly ringing mobile phone, which continually interrupted the latter part of the live studio interview, during which he quipped that the PM was insistent in attempting to reach him.

 Honours

-In 1994 Lord Baker was awarded an Honorary Doctorate from Richmond, The American International University in London.
+In 1994 Lord Baker was awarded an honorary doctorate from Richmond American University London.

-In 2013 he was awarded an Honorary Doctorate of Education from Plymouth University.
+In 2013 he was awarded an honorary doctorate of Education from Plymouth University.

-He was awarded an Honorary Doctorate of Education from Brunel University in 2016.
+He was awarded an honorary doctorate of Education from Brunel University in 2016.